ocrmypdf/OCRmyPDF/docs/optimizer.md

   - Enables lossless optimizations, such as transcoding images to more efficient formats.
 Also compress other uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
-      (If ``--jbig2-lossy`` is issued, then lossy JBIG2 optimization is used.
-      The decision to use lossy JBIG2 is separate from standard optimization settings.)
 * - ``--optimize 2``
   - ``-O2``
   - All of the above, and enables lossy optimizations and color quantization.